IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.6.BaptismOfTheSpirit.md

 ## Acts 19: Ephesian Disciples

-<p style="font-family: 'Gabriola', serif;">"he said to them, 'Did you receive the Holy Spirit when you believed?'
+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"he said to them, 'Did you receive the Holy Spirit when you believed?'
 So they said to him, 'We have not so much as heard whether there is a Holy Spirit.'
 And he said to them, 'Into what then were you baptized?'
 So they said, 'Into John's baptism.' […] When they heard this, they were baptized in the name of the Lord Jesus.
 And when Paul had laid hands on them, the Holy Spirit came upon them, and they spoke with tongues and prophesied."</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Acts 19:2–6 (NKJV)</em></p>

 * Only knew John's baptism — "not so much as heard" of the Spirit
 * Obviously **initial** reception, not a second experience